DarkMinimum/algorithmCSV/README.md

 # algorithmCSV
-Second generation of the CSV parser.
+Second generation of parser from the CSV to xml.
 31.03.2021